 Education Policy in Practice (EDUC90949) is an elective subject in the Policy in a Global Context specialisation within the Master of Education.
 However, the subject is open to all Master of Education students.
 Master of Teaching students can take the subject with the approval of the course coordinator.

-This subject is typically delivered as a staff-guided international study tour over a 2-3 week period in September/October.
-The travel dates may not always align with the school holidays in Victoria or other Australian states and territories.
+This subject is typically delivered as a staff-guided international study tour and is usually over a 2-week period in September/October.
+The travel dates may not always align with the school holidays in Victoria.

 The subject provides the opportunity for students to explore and investigate education systems outside Australia through structured visits to selected government and non-government organisations and educational institutions in two or three countries.
 Students will examine and analyse education policy and reform issues in the context of policy development, implementation and/or evaluation, by drawing on relevant theories and evidence from the research literature and considering the relevant social, cultural, political and historical contexts.